-We start early by reaching out to third, fourth, and fifth graders as they begin weighing the crucial choices that will shape their middle and high school years.
-Participation in band, orchestra, and choir increases their odds of staying in school–while at the same time developing skills and making lifelong friends within a positive peer group.
+We start early by reaching out to third, fourth, and fifth graders as they begin considering crucial choices that will shape their middle and high school years.
+Participation in band, orchestra, and choir increases their odds of staying in school–while at the same time developing academic skills and making lifelong friends within a positive peer group.

 For middle and high school music students with an interest in jazz performance and improvising, we offer our EMJATA program, where students jam with pro musicians in a supportive public setting.

 AJW performed 110 assemblies and 240 workshops for an estimated 23,000 students.
 We also presented our Monday FunDay Series from January to April 2021, with fourteen livestreamed concerts free to the public, supported by the City of Austin’s Cultural Arts Division.